 At your request and without charge, we will send you details from your health care plan if our decision was based on your benefits.
-If our decision was based on medical guidelines, we will provide you with the appropriate protocols and treatment criteria.
-If we involved a medical expert in making this decision, we will provide that person's credentials.
+If the decision was based on medical guidelines, we will provide you with the appropriate protocols and treatment criteria.
+If a medical expert was involved in making the decision, the expert's credentials will be provided.